 In addition to the transmission of image signals by cable is increasingly resorting to a wireless data transmission.
 In most cases, this is a Wi-Fi connection.
 For this purpose, a receiver is mounted in the projector or on the projector and then addressed by a wireless network transmitter, which is located in the notebook, for example.
 However, it should be noted that the WLAN connection with projectors in the normal case does not reach the strength, how one knows her from the usual Internet connection ago.

 |Wireless Internet Access||Via Wi-Fi, images, text, and presentations can be transmitted using the devices provided for this purpose.
 Due to the previously limited Wi-Fi strength of projectors, the transmission of moving images is restricted or not possible.
 Exceptions can be found only in home theatre equipment with appropriate equipment.
 With some projectors, it is also possible to play data via WLAN via apps from Apple devices (iPad / iPhone).|

 |Miracast||In addition to conventional WLAN, Miracast, also known as screenshare or screen mirroring, is gaining more and more importance.
 This technology provides the ability to establish a point-to-point connection from a Miracast-enabled smartphone or tablet.
 The Miracast standard can be found in systems such as Android (from version 4.2) or Windows (from version 8.1).
 The transmission, in contrast to WLAN, is able to transmit a moving 1080p image signal in good quality.
 This makes Miracast suitable for transferring movies from a tablet or smartphone.
 Miracast itself can be found in projectors or integrated into external receivers (eg HDMI dongle).|

-You could now choose much more easily the projector that will serve you in the office and that will serve home theater at home.
+You could now choose much more efficiently the projector that will serve you in the office, and that will help home theatre at home.
 Refer to our opinion projectors to make the best choice and buy the right model at the best price.